 The first and most popular test usually focuses on verbal, quantitative and abstract reasoning, decision analysis and situational judgement.
 These are concentrated in 130 questions that, in some cases, involve scenarios.

 According to GetMeIntoMedicalSchool, there usually are around 21,000 applicants who compete for around 8,000 places in medical schools throughout the UK and their success rate is around 40%.
-The same statistics show that it takes around ten years for a graduate to become a consultant in a hospital specialIty.
-The average salary that a doctor has two years after finishing medical school is 2,718 EUR/month.
+The same statistics show that it takes around ten years for a graduate to become a consultant in a hospital speciality.
+The average salary a doctor has two years after graduating with a Medical school degree is 2,700 EUR/month.

 Read below to find out which are the best medical schools in the United Kingdom according to Times Higher Education Ranking 2019, and a ranking by the Telegraph.
 Click the links on the university names to find out more about medical degrees available, tuition costs, and application requirements, or find out more details about studying in the city, including living costs, student life, careers after graduation, and more.